MaryHuts/tachomaster-privacy-policy/README.md

 No Direct Communication:

 The application **does not include a chat system** or any form of direct messaging between players.
 Interaction is strictly confined to simulation-based inputs.

+Data Deletion:

+Since we do not store user data on our own infrastructure, we cannot manually delete specific user records.
+Users can manage or delete data collected by Google Play Services through their Google Account settings.

 ## 3. Children’s Privacy